Alfred Baeumler

-Alfred Baeumler (sometimes Bäumler; [ˈbɔʏmlɐ]; 19 November 1887 – 19 March 1968), was an Austrian-born German philosopher, pedagogue and prominent Nazi ideologue.
+Albin Alfred Baeumler (sometimes Bäumler; [ˈbɔʏmlɐ]; 19 November 1887 – 19 March 1968), was an Austrian-born German philosopher, pedagogue and prominent Nazi ideologue.
 From 1924 he taught at the Technische Universität Dresden, at first as an unsalaried lecturer Privatdozent.
 Bäumler was made associate professor (Extraordinarius) in 1928 and full professor (Ordinarius) a year later.
 From 1933 he taught philosophy and political education in Berlin as the director of the Institute for Political Pedagogy.

 Biography

 After studying philosophy and art history in Berlin and Bonn, Baeumler received his doctorate in Munich in 1914 with a thesis on the problem of general validity in Kant's aesthetics.
 From 1924 he taught at the Technical University of Dresden, habilitated there and became associate professor in 1928 and full professor in 1929.
-In 1933, he was appointed by the National Socialist Prussian Minister of Culture Bernhard Rust to a newly established chair of philosophy and political pedagogy at Berlin University, without the faculty's involvement, and at the same time director of the newly founded Institute for Political Pedagogy.
-"Poor Berlin faculty: Baeumler their philosopher, Neubert their Romanist," Victor Klemperer commented.
+In 1933, he was appointed by the National Socialist Prussian Minister of Culture Bernhard Rust to a newly established chair of philosophy and political pedagogy at the Friedrich Wilhelm University of Berlin, without the faculty's involvement, and at the same time director of the newly founded Institute for Political Pedagogy.
+Victor Klemperer commented on the appointment: "Poor Berlin faculty: Baeumler their philosopher, Neubert their Romanist."
 Alongside Ernst Niekisch, with whom he was a close friend, he had contributed to the first volumes of the journal Widerstand.
 He contributed to the Zeitschrift für nationalrevolutionäre Politik under the pseudonyms "Leopold Martin" and "Wolf Ecker".

 Baeumler was originally close to the Bündische and the Jungkonservativen, but then turned to National Socialism.
-In 1930 he was a co-founder of the folkish-antisemitic Kampfbund für deutsche Kultur.
+In 1930 he was a co-founder of the Völkisch and antisemitic Kampfbund für deutsche Kultur.
 From the beginning of the 1930s, he had personal contact with Hitler and the "Nazi chief ideologist" Alfred Rosenberg.
 At the Reichstag elections of 1932, Baeumler openly declared his allegiance to the NSDAP along with other philosophers, but it was not until after the party had come to power that he applied for membership.